userjack6880/picluster/content/module-5.md

 [Adding a Real Time Clock to your Raspberry Pi](https://thepihut.com/blogs/raspberry-pi-tutorials/17209332-adding-a-real-time-clock-to-your-raspberry-pi)
 </span>

 By default, the RaspberryPi doesn't have a realtime clock.
-Installed on the head node is an i2c enabled realtime clock. we need to set this up in software in order for it to be functional
+Installed on the head node is an i2c enabled realtime clock.
+We need to set this up in software in order for it to be functional

 First lets enable the rPi's i2c functionality:
 1. `sudo raspi-config`
-2. select 3 Interface options
+2. Select 3 Interface options
-3. select I5 I2C
+3. Select I5 I2C
-4. select yes
+4. Select yes

 Now let's install the required packages and check for the device by issuing:
 ```
 sudo apt update && sudo apt install i2c-tools
 i2cdetect -y 1
 ```
-you should see ID #68 present
+You should see ID #68 present

 Now let's enable it with:
 ```
 sudo modprobe rtc-ds1307
 echo ds1307 0x68 | sudo tee /sys/class/i2c-adapter/i2c-1/new_device
 sudo hwclock -r
-# if the rtc hasn't been used before. it should return jan 1, 2000. ensure the system time is correct and correct it with:
+# if the rtc hasn't been used before.
+It should return jan 1, 2000.
+Ensure the system time is correct and correct it with:
 sudo hwclock -w
 ```
 if all went well, let's make the changes persistent: